This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - You will need to see your healthcare provider for follow-up visits when you are on warfarin.
 You will need regular blood tests.
 These tests are used to decide how much medicine you need.

-- Apply firm , steady pressure if bleeding occurs.
-A small amount of bleeding from your wound is possible.
+- Apply firm, steady pressure if bleeding occurs.
+A small amount of bleeding from the area is possible.
 Apply pressure with a clean gauze or towel for 5 to 10 minutes.
-Call 911 if bleeding becomes heavy or does not stop.
+Call your local emergency number if bleeding becomes heavy or does not stop after 10 minutes of pressure.

 - Do not lift anything heavier than 5 pounds until directed by your healthcare provider.
-Heavy lifting can put stress on your wound and cause bleeding.
+Heavy lifting can put stress on the area and cause bleeding.
 Do not push or pull with the arm that was used for the procedure.

 - Do not do vigorous activity for at least 48 hours.
-Vigorous activity may cause bleeding from your wound.
+Vigorous activity may cause bleeding from the area.
 Rest and do quiet activities.
 Short walks to the bathroom and around the house are okay.
 Ask your healthcare provider when you can return to your normal activities.

-- Drink liquids to flush the contrast from your body.
-Also drink liquids to prevent blood clots.
+- Drink liquids to flush the contrast liquid from your body and prevent blood clots.
 Ask how much liquid to drink each day and which liquids are best for you.

 - Restart your blood thinners as directed.
-Your healthcare provider may tell you to start taking blood thinners after your procedure or he may have you wait a few days.
+Your healthcare provider may tell you to start taking your blood thinners after your procedure, or he or she may have you wait a few days.

 Write down your questions so you remember to ask them during your visits.